valoran-M/C_programming_language/Chapter4-Functions_And_Program_Strucutre/exercises/README.md

     Add commands to print the top element of the stack without pop ping, to duplicate it, and to sawp the top two elements.
     Add a command to clear stack.

+## Exercice 4.5

+    Add access to library functions like sin, exp, and pow.
+    See <math.h> in Appendix B, Section 4